Office of Extension Programmes

 • Sports

-• Service – Learning Programme
+• Service – Learning Programme (SLP)

-• Department Association Activites
+• Department Association Activities

-• Service-Learning Programmes (SLP) of the various departments
+Service-Learning Programmes (SLP)

 • Chemistry (Aided)- Science Camp for Tribal School Children